okin/nikola-theme-foundation6/README.md

 * Media
   * Label

-If you want to replace this with your own custom Foundation 6 - i.e. with different colors - just replace the foundation.min.css and foundation.min.js in the assets.
+If you want to replace this with your own custom Foundation 6 - i.e. with different colors - just replace the foundation.min.css in the assets.